aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/shapetextalignment/_index.md

 ```

-Gets and sets the text vertical overflow type of the text box.
+the text vertical overflow type of the text box.

 ```
 shapeTextAlignment.setTextVerticalOverflow(TextOverflowType.CLIP);